clarkedarkmatter/panoramic-oak/content/pages/join.md

 ---
 title: Join the Campaign
 subtitle: >-
-  We're building a huge team to help make Vanderburgh County a safer place to live.
-Host a yard sign or get a bumper sticker to show your support!
-Add your name to growing list today.
+  We're building a team to help make Vanderburgh County a safer place to live.
+Add your name to the list.
 seo:
   title: Join the Campaign
   description: A landing page for those seeking to get involved.